firefliesai/fireflies-backend-test/README.md

 - Documentation - clear instructions on a README file are the other developer's best friend.
 - Code quality and organization - we can only scale if we have high-quality, maintainable code
 - Ability to identify and fix the existing bug - security bugs would be a disaster for the company
-- Implementation of the stats (and the bonus, dashboard) endpoints using performant, aggregation queries
+- Implementation of the stats and dashboard endpoints using performant, aggregation queries
 - Error handling and input validation
 - Bonus points for unit tests or any additional features related to the AI bot concept
 - We know the auth mechanism is sub-optimal for a production system, but there's no need to refactor it.
 Our automated testing script will send the `x-user-id` header with known values, so using a different auth mechanism will create a lot of work for us.